Tim Key Delves Into Daniil Kharms And That’s All

-Violent.
-Fragile.
-Nonsensical.
-And in a suitcase.
-Comedian Tim Key gives his own surreal and startling take on the Soviet absurdist writer Daniil Kharms.
+4 Extra Debut.
+Comedian Tim Key gives his startling take on the violently fragile Soviet absurdist writer, Daniil Kharms.
+From 2016.

 Comedian, Russophile and crumpled polymath Tim Key has been entranced by Kharms' beautiful, horrible, hilarious world for years.
 But is there more to Kharms than a series of curious happenings cooked up by an eccentric mind in a troublesome world?
 Key suspects there is.
 And he's prepared to delve.

 As he delves, he encounters Noel Fielding, Alice Nakhimovsky, Matvei Yankelevich, Peter Scotto, Tony Anemone and Daniil Kharms.